sarl/sarl-jekyll-website/docs/official/reference/Agent.md

 During its lifetime, an agent may join and participate in other contexts that are not the default context.
 They are called the external contexts of the agent.

-> **_Note:_** There is no restriction about the number of contexts in which an agent is belonging to, except
-> that it is always in its default context.
+<p markdown="1"><span class="label label-info">Note</span> There is no restriction about the number of contexts in which an agent is belonging to, except that it is always in its default context.</p>

 For joining or leaving a context, the agent must use the `ExternalContextAccess` built-in capacity.
 It is detailed in the [Built-in Capacity Reference](./BIC.html).